BBS International School

 Future Coders Club: AI for 6th-12th Graders

-Home AI_Handbook_VI_VIII Coding class VI Coding_class_VII Coding_class_VIII AI 101 for Teachers Scratch Studio Programming Paradigm AI4All Arduino Sensor IoT AR VR G-Colab Syllabus CS 11 Syllabus CS 12
+Home AI_Handbook_VI_VIII Coding class VI Coding_class_VII Coding_class_VIII AI 101 for Teachers Scratch Studio Programming Paradigm AI4All Arduino Sensor IoT AR VR Digital Arrest G-Colab Syllabus CS 11 Syllabus CS 12

 Arduino